artistic research: “multi sensorial hearing perspective”

 After a while my research also raised questions about the social and cultural aspects of the hearing perspective.
 It rendered a lot of personal and collective associations and questions about how we hear with multiple senses:

-– From what hearing perspective do we start listening, what are our given hearing (dis) abilities, even before we start listening?
+– From what hearing perspective do we start listening, what are our given hearing (dis)abilities, even before we start listening?

 – How is the gesture of our body influencing the way we hear and listen, how is our way of moving and being in the space influenced by culture and how does this scape our hearing perspective?

 – And from what perspectives do others listening to what we hear?
-What is their cultural hearing background, bodily sensitivity, gesture behavior, goals, taste or desire?
+What is their cultural hearing background, bodily sensitivity, gesture behaviour, goals, taste or desire?
 What is making sense for them while hearing?

 – What comes first: the selective movement of our body towards the sounds we (want to) hear or the interpretation when we listen?
 The vibrations of the sound around us did already penetrate our body before we started to listen.